 Apart from forecasting, the macroeconomic analysis has also been significantly improved.
-"Current Economic Trends" is published monthly, which is a thorough review of the development of the Georgian economy.
-The publication covers all the important sectors and allows familiarity with the latest information about the macroeconomic processes and risks in Georgia.
-The "Georgian Economy Overview" is also published monthly.
+"Current Economic Trends" and quarterly Publication - " Economic Trends quarterly Review" are published monthly, which is a thorough review of the development of the Georgian economy.
+The publications cover all the important sectors and allows familiarity with the latest information about the macroeconomic processes and risks in Georgia.